UnionOfTrash/csc309f19-project-uofteats/README.md

 <img src="./public/SearchView.gif">

 When entering the Search tab, the admin can search for a paticular user or food truck by providing its Id number.
 On the display card of the particular user, the admin will have the ability to edit or delete.

+## NOTE:

+In phase 1, the user side, food truck side and admin side are seperated among each other.
+However, all three sides will be combined as a whole in phase 2 when we can fetch data from the server and database.